 If your property has fallen in value when you come to sell, the government investment will go down in line with your own.

 There are a number of rules of Help to Buy (Scotland), including:

 - Help to Buy (Scotland) is only available on new build homes from participating builders

 - Help to Buy (Scotland) is only available on properties up to a maximum value of £200,000

 You can read a summary of all of the criteria at www.scotland.gov.uk/htb

-There is a limited amount of funds available each year for Help to Buy (Scotland) and the scheme will finish on 31st March 2021.
+There is a limited amount of funds available each year for Help to Buy (Scotland).

 The scheme will remain open for business in each year as long as funds are available – so it is very much a first come, first served basis.